Part Three: Would You Have Asked William Thornton to Design Your House?

 It is the most convenient house I ever was in the view is beautiful - it is dry - has an excellent pump of water on the hill which goes to the kitchen - it is most dry, in short the President cannot be better accomodated - it has a stable for five horses, a good coach house, hay loft etc etc - no one can be but pleased with it.
 It is warm in the winter and cool in the summer having all the southerly wind.
 General Washington was so pleased with it, that he said "I would never recommend to a wife to counteract her husband's wishes but in this instance, and I advise Mrs. Law not to agree to a sale"....

 But since Thornton designed the Capitol, wouldn't he have been partial to that part of town already?
 Why would Law have to use flattery to entice him there?
-Thornton developed a curious relationship with the Capitol which will be a topic for another blog post.
+Thornton developed a curious relationship with the Capitol which will be a topic for Part Three of this essay.
 Briefly put, he was incapable of providing or found it too tedious to provide the drawings needed by workers.
 The most complex and largest structure yet built in America needed a lot of working drawings.
 So, being too close to the building would only subject him to frequent embarrassments.
 He rented the F Street house as his residence because it was nearer the Commissioners' office.
-To ensure his separation, he even asked work supervisors to send their requests for instructions to the Commissioners.
+To ensure his separation, he even asked work supervisors to send their requests for instructions to the Commissioners; office.
 For example, on October 24, 1796, when Blagden needed to know if and how the pilasters would "diminish", he had to write to the Commissioners.
 Thornton wanted to be asked about the Capitol's design in writing.
 He did not want to be buttonholed and asked to explain what he intended in person, in front of workers, .

 By 1795 it was widely known that the interior of the Capitol as designed by Thornton would have inadequate head room.
 That led to this insult: "He has his head to clear of the lumber which crowds it to make room for what is correct." ( https://founders.archives.gov/documents/Washington/05-18-02-0175 note 3) But joking aside, thanks to his role as Commissioner Thornton had power enough to preserve his designs (and reputation.)
 With the support of just of his fellow commissioners, who knew little about architecture, he could officially check any effort by supervising architects at the Capitol like George Hadfield and James Hoban to change his design and have it stopped in writing so posterity would know whose design it truly was.
 That cumbersome process of policing the men trying to get the work done could try the patience of his colleagues who must have wondered why architect and builders couldn't simply talk to each other.
 Periodically they sided against Thornton, also in writing.